AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/create-a-recipe.md

 ### Pipeline file

 The `pipeline.py` file includes logic for training and scoring.
-We will go over both in the next two sections.

 ### Training